-Amanda Cornwell currently works as Program Facilitator for the Center for Excellence in STEM Education at Central Michigan University (CMU).
-She spent 13 years teaching a combination of elementary and middle school English, and integrated technology into her classroom whenver possible.
+Amanda Cornwell is the Program Facilitator for the Center for Excellence in STEM Education at Central Michigan University (CMU).
+She spent 13 years teaching a combination of elementary and middle school English, and integrated technology into her classroom whenever possible.
 Amanda holds a bachelor's degree in English and speech communications from Albion College, a master's degree in education from Aquinas College, and is pursuing a terminal degree in educational technology from Central Michigan University.

-Amanda's family moved to the central Michigan area two years ago and her husband also works within the field of education as a secondary principal for Baldwin Community Schools.
-After settling her family into their new home, schools, and routine, Amanda began working at CMU in February 2018 with the primary goal being to design and deliver STEM programs at schools, libraries, and community centers throughout the Great Lakes Bay Region.
-As someone appreciative of new experiences, she is excited by potential opportunities available within this role!
+Amanda's husband also works within education as a secondary principal for Baldwin Community Schools.
+After settling her family into their new home, schools, and routine after a move to the area, Amanda began working at CMU in February 2018 with the primary goal being to design and deliver STEM programs at schools, libraries, and community centers throughout the Great Lakes Bay Region.
+As someone appreciative of new experiences, she is always excited by potential opportunities to work with students and families!

-Jessica is looking forward to being part of the Center and has a passion for education and providing students with opportunities to learn through hands-on experiences.
+Jessica has a passion for education and providing students with opportunities to learn through hands-on experiences.

 Take a peek inside the makerspace by watching the video below!